Fractured (2013 film): Reception

 Fearnet gave a positive review for Fractured and praised one of the film's death scenes, as they found it "so dark, disturbing, and visually powerful that it allows one to overlook some rather egregiously cheap CGI gun play that pops up later on."

 Patrick Cooper from Bloody Disgusting praised the film, writing, "a sexy blend of nightmarish horror and mystery that’s as consistently intriguing as it is disturbing.
 It takes a while for the film to build up steam as it piles up its clues and puzzles, but once it gets going Fractured delivers a haunting portrait of a normal guy trying to save his soul from damnation."

 In contrast, Shock Till You Drop and About.com both gave less positive reviews, with About.com stating that the acting of the film's leads was solid but that the supporting cast was "more uneven" and that the direction was "visually bland".
 Scott Hallam from Dread Central awarded the film a score of 2.5 out of 5, writing, "Fractured is something of a mystery, something of a horror film, but not much of either.
 Outstanding practical F/X save this movie and make it something at least worth giving a glace.
 And if not for the F/X, it’s worth it for LaLiberte’s performance.
 The movie has a concept that possibly could work, but ultimately falls flat.
 It’s not a bad effort, but it never grabs the audience outside of a couple practical F/X scenes."
-Paul Doro from Comingsoon.net gave the film a ShockScore of 3/10, atating, "Fractured doesn’t know what kind of movie it’s trying to be.
+Paul Doro from Comingsoon.net gave the film a ShockScore of 3/10, stating, "Fractured doesn’t know what kind of movie it’s trying to be.
 It’s got a bluesy score and appears to be trying for noir at times, but it has no sense of what type of mood that necessitates.
 The visions are out of a horror movie, but it never generates any suspense and is certainly never scary."